bcgov/bcparks-cms/infrastructure/helm/tools/README.md

-# Deploying and Upgrading ther Tools Project
+# Deploying and Upgrading the Tools Project

 ## Prerequisite